[Alien] Star Dust: Signal to Noise

 ALIEN STAR DUST: Signal to Noise, is a multi-faceted and multi-disciplinary project that originally premiered March 10, 2020 in Vienna at the meteorite gallery of the Natural History Museum.
 This research-based art project invites viewers to gain an intimate understanding of the importance and complexity of dust.

 Every creature contains hydrogen atoms and every material element is manufactured in stars through their fusion.
-We are created from stardust by nuclear fusion, like our myriad siblings – animals, plants, insects, plankton, bacteria and viruses, and we all function together in vibratory fields – bottom up just as nature and nanotechnology works.
+We, along with our myriad siblings of animals, plants, insects, plankton, bacteria, fungi and viruses are created from stardust by nuclear fusion.
+We all function together in vibratory fields from the bottom up, just as nature and nanotechnology work.